ortus-boxlang/boxlang-docs/language/structures.md

 }, true, 20 );
 ```

 Even though this approach to multi-threaded looping is easy, it is not performant and/or flexible.
-Under the hood, the engines use a single thread executor for each execution, do not allow you to deal with exceptions, and if an exception occurs in an element processor, good luck; you will never know about it.
+Under the hood, the BoxLang uses a single thread executor for each execution, do not allow you to deal with exceptions, and if an exception occurs in an element processor, good luck; you will never know about it.
 This approach can be verbose and error-prone, but it's easy.
 You also don't control where the processing thread runs and are at the mercy of the engine.

 ### ColdBox Futures Parallel Programming